musikele/musikele.github.io/_posts/2017-11-14-not-a-number-when-javascript-gets-crazy.md

 false
 ```

 Things start to get crazy.
 As you can see, `NaN` is not even equal to itself.
-You cannott compare anything to `NaN`, because `NaN` is not equal to anything.
+You cannot compare anything to `NaN`, because `NaN` is not equal to anything.

 ## sooooo... isNaN() ?